2022 Connecticut House of Representatives election: District 13

-Democratic incumbent Jason Doucette was reelected to a 3rd term after defeating Republican candidate Donna Meier.
+Democratic incumbent Jason Doucette was reelected to a third term after defeating Republican candidate Donna Meier.
 Doucette was also nominated by the Independent Party and Working Families Party.
-Doucette has represented the 13th District since 2019.
+Doucette had represented the 13th District since 2019.

 District 14

-Republican incumbent Tom Delnicki was reelected to a 4th term after defeating Democratic candidate Erica Evans and United Community candidate Marek Kozikowski.
+Republican incumbent Tom Delnicki was reelected to a fourth term after defeating Democratic candidate Erica Evans and United Community candidate Marek Kozikowski.
 Delnicki was also nominated by the Independent Party.

-Delnicki has represented the 14th District since 2017.
+He had represented the 14th District since 2017.

 District 15

-Democratic incumbent Bobby Gibson was reelected to a 3rd full term after running unopposed.
-Gibson has represented the 15th District since 2018, when he won the special election to fill the vacancy left by Democrat David Baram, who was elected as the 3rd District Probate Court judge.
+Democratic incumbent Bobby Gibson was reelected to a third full term after running unopposed.
+He had represented the 15th District since 2018, when he won the special election to fill the vacancy left by Democrat David A. Baram, who was elected as the 3rd District Probate Court judge.